WhyR2019/abstracts/Lightnings 1/using_r_6_classes_to_communicate_with_a_rest_api.md

 # Using R6 classes to communicate with a REST API

-Author: Patrik Drhlík (Freelance Data Scientist)
+Author: Patrik Drhlik (Freelance Data Scientist)

 # Description